Entity Framework: Entities

-Entities** are instances of EntityTypes; they represent the individual instances of the objects (such as customer, orders) to which the information pertains.
-The identity of an entity is defined by the entity type it is an instance of; in that sense an entity type defines the class an entity belongs to and also defines what properties an entity will have.
+Entities are instances of EntityTypes; they represent the individual instances of the objects (such as customer, orders) to which the information pertains.
+The identity of an entity is defined by the entity type it is an instance of; in that sense an entity type defines the class an entity belongs to and defines what properties an entity will have.
 Properties describe some aspect of the entity by giving it a name and a type.
 The properties of an entity type in ADO.NET Entity Framework are fully typed, and are fully compatible with the type system used in a DBMS system, as well as the Common Type System of the .NET Framework.
 A property can be SimpleType, or ComplexType, and can be multi-valued as well.
 All EntityTypes belong to some namespace, and have an EntityKey property that uniquely identifies each instance of the entity type.
 The different property types are distinguished as follows: